spilliams/terrascope/notes/demo_flow.md

 # demo flow

-(checkboxes indicate the feature is built)
+(checkboxes indicate the feature is built in feature/scopes)

 1. [x] create a new project from nothing.
    1. [x] prompts for top directory, project name, scope names, roots directory,